-Stevie Ray Vaughan

 Not to be totally outdone, I mentioned that I was going to see Robert Cray, Eric Clapton, and Stevie Ray Vaughan in a couple months.
 Stevie was on the road in support of his new album, "In Step," a reference to his being clean and sober after years of drug and alcohol abuse.

-Mickey looked at me for a moment as if thinking this over and said, "Stevie Ray Vaughan is a bad-ass motherfucker.
+Mickey looked at me for a moment, thinking this over, and said, "Stevie Ray Vaughan is a bad-ass motherfucker.
 Eric Clapton better be ready for that show or he'll get blown off the stage."

-As I saw it, when it came to rock and blues guitar, Stevie was the Second Coming A.J.
-(After Jimi).
+As I saw it, when it came to rock and blues guitar, Stevie was the Second Coming (with Jimi being the first).
 There were plenty of phenomenal second generation electric guitarists--Eddie Van Halen, Adrian Belew, Trey Anastasio--but no one brought the raw blues power and mystical intensity of Hendrix up through the '80s like Stevie Ray Vaughan.

-The three-word name--think Martin Luther King, Frank Lloyd Wright, Franklin Delano Roosevelt--conferred stature, as did Vaughan's aesthetic--snakeskin boots, Indian jewelry, a bolo tie, a feather-capped cowboy hat, sometimes an Indian headdress--which could appear contrived on a lesser musician.
+The three-word name--think Martin Luther King, Frank Lloyd Wright, Franklin Delano Roosevelt--conferred stature, as did Vaughan's aesthetic--snakeskin boots, Indian jewelry, bolo ties, a feather-capped cowboy hat, sometimes an Indian headdress--which could appear contrived on a lesser musician.

 And who else had the cojones not only to play "Voodoo Child" night after night onstage, but to make it his own?
 (To say nothing of Stevie's unparalleled cover of "Little Wing.")